Read on for more information

 What Is Chi Kung or Qigong

-Spelt two ways.
-Put simply, Qi or Chi means life force and gong or Kung means working - so....working with the life force, and Chi Kung is a set of exercises designed to improve health and vitality.
+Spelt two different ways, put simply, Qi (pronounced Chee) means life force and Gong means working - so....working with the life force.
+Qigong is a gentle set of ancient Chinese exercises designed to improve health and vitality.
 It is a component of Traditional Chinese Medicine (TCM).

 A form name refers to a particular set of exercises.
-The group has learned and practises Taiji Hunyuan Zhuang, Ba Duan Jin - Shaolin & Wudang styles,, Guigen, Ziran, Liu He Gong, Shi Ba Sha, Ma Wang Dui.
-Currently in the learning phase is Wu Xing.
+Previous training and practise included Taiji Hunyuan Zhuang, Ba Duan Jin - Shaolin & Wudang styles,, Guigen, Ziran, Liu He Gong, Shi Ba Sha, Ma Wang Dui, and, Wu Xing - 5 Elements.
 You do learn the English translations of the form names too.

 The practise of Chi Kung has been shown to improve ailments such as high blood pressure, anxiety and stress, breathing and sleep disorders to name just a few.